 Conducting a Lift Station Condition Assessment

 A comprehensive condition assessment is the cornerstone of effective asset management.
 It provides the facts needed to prioritize investments and plan for the future.
-When HR Green’s engineers evaluate a lift station, we examine six core categories: structural, mechanical, electrical, HVAC, operational, and safety.
+When HR Green’s engineers evaluate a lift station, we examine several core categories, including structural, mechanical, electrical, HVAC, operational, and safety.

 Structural Assessment